Un-Intelligent Operations

 I am given to understand by officers who do not wish to be named is that these days troops go regularly into jungles because they are supposed to undertake operations, and obey they do, to pamper the vanity of senior officers.
 The senior officers, in turn, keep on selling pipedreams to the government that one major operation would finish Naxals and Naxalism both.

 This ‘jungle bashing’ is called by fancy names like short range patrol, long range patrol, area domination exercise and the like.
-Huge operations involving thousands of troops are conducted essentially because they can be conducted, not because they ought to be conducted—it makes the senior officers feel like generals.
+Huge operations involving thousands of troops are conducted essentially because they can be conducted, not because they ought to be conducted—it makes the senior officers feel like gener

 Subscribe To Force